crscardellino/licentia-by-inria/README.md

-licentia-by-inria
+Licentia by INRIA
 =================

-Licentia landing page on harpjs.
+Licentia landing page files for harpjs on Licentia demo for ISWC 2014.